prarthanapk/infinite_loopers/README.md

 📤 Distribution Plan & Hosting Limitations
 Offline Mode: Windows .exe — no Python required.

-Developer Mode: pip install infinite-loopers (planned).
+Developer Mode: Planned future release as a Python package (pip install infinite-loopers).

-.exe size: ~450 MB → exceeds GitHub limit, hence hosted externally.
+The compiled .exe is ~450 MB, which exceeds GitHub’s file limit, so it is hosted externally.

 ---

 ## 📸 Screenshots & 🎥 Demos